Due to maintenance, users may encounter problems with document retrieval between 17:30 and 19:30 on 30 November More information

 If you travel elsewhere in Europe, you should receive medically necessary treatment by showing the European Health Insurance Card within the local public health care system as well as at private doctor’s surgeries and hospitals affiliated to the public health insurance scheme.
 You should receive treatment for a user fee that corresponds to the fee paid by local residents.
 The country where you received treatment charges Kela for the costs that exceed the user fee.
 Kela pays the costs from state funds.

 In your country of residence you should use the local health insurance card.
-The European Health Insurance Card granted by Kela can be used in Finland as well as in other EU or EEA countries or Switzerland.
+The European Health Insurance Card granted by Kela can be used in Finland as well as in other EU or EEA countries, in Switzerland, Great Britain and in Northern Ireland.